gregbo/mininet_frr/make_vm/README.md

 At this point, the FRR/Mininet system is complete.
 There are more steps to enable MPLS found in the instructions.
-Because we include an ip forwarding directive in the FRR configs, we do not need to modify the system sysctls.conf file.
+(Background note: because we include an ip forwarding directive in the FRR configs, we do not need to modify the system sysctls.conf file.)

 ### Run a Topology